Admission Requirements

 7. Submission of a written statement including the following:

-• Identification of a relevant problem/issue that aligns with the Department of Nursing’s mission to meet the needs of a diverse society
+• Identification of a systems-level problem or issue aligned with the Diane Tyrrell Department of Nursing and Public Health’s mission to address the needs of a diverse society, which the candidate intends to explore for their DNP project

 • Identification of potential preceptor/facilitator